-Missed Quizzes: Missed quizzes due to legitimate reasons should be rescheduled within one week of the scheduled quiz or a date assigned by the Instructor.
+Missed Quizzes and Assignments: Missed quizzes and assignments due to an excused absence should be rescheduled within one week of the scheduled quiz or a date assigned by the Instructor.
 It is the responsibility of the student to reschedule makeup quizzes.
 The Instructor reserves the right to change the test format of the makeup quiz.
-The instructor is not required to make up work for unexcused class absences.
-The instructor reserves the right to give full or partial credit for any makeup work that is allowed and that resulted from an unexcused absence.